 1. Last Minute Tax Planning Tool

 Use Case: The good news?
 Your new employer awarded you a hefty bonus last year.
 The bad news?
 You are going to owe big this year.
 It’s too late to boost your 401k contribution and you’ve already leveraged all other tax breaks.
 But wait!
 You haven’t yet maxed out your HSA last year, so you help ease the pain by making a last minute contribution.

-Key Feature: You have until April 15 of the following year to make an HSA contribution for a given year.
+Key Feature: You have until the tax filing deadline of the following year to make an HSA contribution for a given year.

 Caution!
 Your tax bill will be lower, but you still have to come up with the cash for that, plus the HSA contribution.
-Note too that contributions made for prior years up until April 15th can’t be made through payroll.
+Note too that contributions made for prior years up until the tax filing deadline can’t be made through payroll.
 That means the tax break for Social Security and Medicare is lost.